cwtools/cwtools-vscode/README.md

     or on linux
     * "/home/name/.local/share/Paradox Interactive/Stellars"
     * "/home/name/.steam/steam/steamapps/common/Stellaris"
-6. For EU4/HOI4/CK2: Follow the prompts to select your vanilla folder
+6. Follow the prompts to select your vanilla folder
 7. Edit files and watch syntax errors show up when you make mistakes
 8. Wait up to a minute for the extension to scan all your mods and find all errors